One Name, All Duality Gone

 ज्ञानदेवा चित्तीं हरिपाठ नेमा | मागिलिया जन्मा मुक्त झालों || ४ ||

 Three verses have built the case for oneness.
 Now Dnyaneshwar turns inward and tells you what it has done to him.
 In Dnyandev's chitta, the deep field of consciousness, the Haripath is a daily vow.
 And from previous births, he has become free.
 Not "I will be freed."
 Not "I am being freed."
 I became free.
 Past tense.
 The karma accumulated across lifetimes, the patterns deposited over countless incarnations, the entire weight of what came before: all of it, released.
 Through the Haripath held firmly in the mind.
-This is not a minor theological claim.
-It is the testimony of a saint who sat inside the fire and is telling you what it burned.
+This is testimony, not a minor theological claim: a saint who sat inside the fire is telling you what it burned.

 This verse is for the one who carries more than this life has given.
 You know the feeling.
 An anger that belongs to no present cause.
 A sadness that has no recent explanation.
 A fear that seems to come from nowhere, or from everywhere, or from some place deeper than your earliest memory can reach.
 You may or may not believe in past lives.
 It does not matter.
 What matters is the recognition that you carry weight you did not choose.
 And Dnyaneshwar says the Haripath can dissolve it.
 Not manage it, not suppress it, not explain it.
 Dissolve it.
 The way salt dissolves in water.
 Completely.
 Without remainder.